gustinmi/sensorius/README.md

 - Due to high partition count we'll use concurrent listeners.
 - Core engine was detached from Kafka in order for us to be able to use simulation engines in junit tests.
 - There was no time to benchmark Spring CDI container, so core functionality is more or less written in POJOs.
 It should be faster.
+	- for similar reasons, no spring framework libraries were used (like quartz for cronjob like tasks)
 - Since performance is most important, i decided to go with console profile (no embedded webserver).
 This will of course mean some of the spring monitoring functionalities will not be available.
 - Incremental testing (no Kafka, embedded Kafka broker, real Kafka broker); all important components can be tested in standalone mode.